nrc-cnrc/EGSnrc/README.md

 EGSnrc is a software toolkit to perform Monte Carlo simulation of ionizing radiation transport through matter.
 It models the propagation of photons, electrons and positrons with kinetic energies between 1&nbsp;keV and 10&nbsp;GeV, in homogeneous materials.
-EGSnrc is an extended and improved version of the Electron Gamma Shower (EGS) software package originally developed at the Stanford Linear Accelerator Center (SLAC) in the 1970s.
-Most notably, it incorporates significant refinements in charged particle transport, better low energy cross sections, and the egs++ class library to model elaborate geometries and particle sources.
+EGSnrc was originally released in 2000, as a complete overhaul of the Electron Gamma Shower (EGS) software package originally developed at the Stanford Linear Accelerator Center (SLAC) in the 1970s.
+Most notably, EGSnrc incorporates crucial refinements in charged particle transport, better low energy cross sections, and the egs++ class library to model elaborate geometries and particle sources.